renerocksai/slides/BACKLOG.md

 ## Fonts
 We cannot add fonts to the font atlas while in a render call.
 However, with upaya, we never get outside of a render call.
 Hence, we adapted the default baked font sizes so they look good on our monitor, both in default window size and full screen

+### Workarounds

+#### Adapt sokol
+To give us a callback before rendering a frame.

+#### Write font baking info to file
+... and allow to load it from the command line

+a default baked_fonts.config could replace our fixed list - the list would only be used if no baked_fonts.config is present.